ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 Example & figure reference: [DeepLIFT Part 3: Nuts & Bolts (1)](https://www.youtube.com/watch?v=f_iAM0NPwnM&list=PLJLjQOkqSRTP3cLB2cOOi_bQFw6KPGKML&index=3)

 #### 3. Shapley value:
-Shapley value is a solution concept in cooperative game theory used to divide the reward for each player according to their contributions.
+Shapley value is a solution concept in cooperative game theory, which is used to divide the reward for each player according to their contributions.
 In machine learning model, shapley value can be viewed as average marginal contribution to calculate the importance of a feature by comparing what a model predicts with and without the feature.
-The order in which a model sees features can affect its predictions, hence every possible order should be considered.
+The order in which a model sees features can affect its predictions, hence every possible order should be considered when calculate shapley values.

 <p align="center">
 <img src="./image/Shapley_value.png" alt="Shapley_value" title="Shapley_value" width="500">